ChrisWhealy/Cordova-Create/README.md

 ##12) Using Placeholders In `config.xml` Attributes and Content
 Generally speaking, most attribute values used by the XML elements in `config.xml` are simple string or Boolean values.
 However, there are various attributes that often need to be set equal to values that have already been defined somewhere else.

 A typical example is for the attributes and content of the `<author>` element.
-Here, you might want to set the email address and URL equal to values that you already defined when you set up either `npm` or `git`.
+Here, you might want to set the email address and URL equal to values that have already been defined as `npm`, `git` or environment variables.

 <a name="header12_1"></a>
 ###12.1) Placeholder Syntax